Nanta07/ml-gradschool-admission-predictor/README.md

 2. Install required libraries (`pip install -r requirements.txt` if available).
 3. Run the Jupyter notebook or Python script to view predictions and visualizations.

+Notes: The project report and also project markdown is still in Bahasa Indonesia, the English version will be available soon.

 ## 📬 Author
 **Ananta Boemi Adji**
 Machine Learning Enthusiast | Computer Engineering Student